For queries regarding our Pastoral Care please contact:

 The Pastoral team promote effective participation, enhance individuals learning, raises aspirations and helps pupils achieve their full potential.
 They provide a complementary service to existing provisions that are in place within school as well as working with agencies and services all dedicated to removing barriers to learning for our young people.

-To view the school Anti-Bullying and Child Protection policies along with all the other school policies – click the button below
+To view the school Anti-Bullying and Child Protection policies along with all the other school policies – click here

 We have a team of volunteer Year 10 Peer Mentors who make themselves available to other pupils who may want someone of their own age to speak to about issues that concern them.
 The peer mentors receive training to help them in this role and are fully supported by our Pastoral Support staff.

 Mount Carmel actively works towards eliminating any form of bullying.
 We hold regular assemblies and have teaching resources and displays throughout school to raise the profile of this issue.
 We also participate in the national annual Anti-Bullying week event, which is an ideal opportunity to highlight the issue of bullying through events, competitions and resources such as our successful non-uniform BLUE day, LIKE Week, visits by professionals and other initiatives.

 If you need help try and tell someone you feel you can trust, maybe a parent, a relative, a teacher or a youth worker.
 Below are links to a selection of websites which offer help and advice to young people on a range of issues.